diegosanchez/bob-2021--combining-clojure-spec-with-design-recipes/README.md

 #### Some considerations:

-For the shake of simplicity:
+For the sake of simplicity:
-- The unity of money is an integer.
+- Money amounts are represented as integers.
-- The transaction records only have an amount.
+- the Transaction record can only have one amount per transaction.

 ---

-As a guideness, some of the usecases could be:
+Possible use cases include:

-- [ ] The user has to pay 10, and its card balance is 100 then the payment is accomplished.
-Then the card has a new record with -10 and the balance is 90.
+- [ ] If the user has to pay 10, and his/her card balance is 100, then the payment is accomplished.
+Then, the card has a new record with -10 and the balance is 90.

-- [ ] The user has to pay 20, and its card balance is 10 then the payment is not accomplished.
-There is neither new record nor the balance changed.
+- [ ] If the user has to pay 20, and his/her card balance is 10, then the payment is not accomplished.
+There is neither a new record nor a balance change.

 <!--- The new requirement it's hidden on purpose

-- [ ] The user has to pay 27, and its card balance is 20 with and overdraft amount of 10 then the payment is accomplished.
-Then the card has a new record with -27 and the balance is -7.
+- [ ] If the user has to pay 27, and his/her card balance is 20 with a possible overdraft of 10, then the payment is accomplished.
+Then, the card has a new record with -27 and the balance is -7.

 -->